Need Legal Help Negotiating a Severance Offer?

 Fee basis.

 NOTE: This Article was initially posted in one piece.
-Realizing it was far too long, I have broken it into 2 parts.
+Realizing it was far too long, we have broken it into 2 parts.

-This part discusses what I refer to as "mandatory" severance offers.
-Click Here to jump to the second part, which discusses what I refer to as "voluntary" severance offers.
+This part discusses what we refer to as "mandatory" severance offers.
+Click Here to jump to the second part, which discusses what we refer to as "voluntary" severance offers.

 Understanding and Negotiating Severance - Key Things to Bear in Mind Concerning Your Rights When Offered Severance